 So you’ve made it to Universal Orlando, and you’re ready to head to the parks and ride all the major headliners.
 While any seat on the major attractions is plenty of fun, there are certain spots that can enhance the ride experience even more.
 Today, I will share with you a list of my personal favorite seats to grab on Universal’s major attractions that will bump your ride up a notch and give you the absolute best thrill possible!

 Dragon Challenge – front row

 Are you still upset the coasters don’t run in dueling mode anymore?
 Fear not!
-When the Wizarding World expansion is completed in 2014, both dragons will have a section that goes right by Hogsmeade Station.
-I rode these very recently with the majority of that train station’s infrastructure completed, and I can tell you this visual near-miss on the front row is a thrilling addition to this ride.
+With the Wizarding World expansion completed, both dragons have a section that goes right by Hogsmeade Station.
+I rode these recently, and I can tell you this visual near-miss on the front row is a thrilling addition to this ride.
 The Hungarian Horntail coaster also has an additional visual near-miss when it looks as though you’ll run into the castle section of the queue.
 While the dueling is missed by many, the front row on both sides of Dragon Challenge is still well worth the extra wait to experience a truly thrilling flight in Harry Potter’s world.

 Incredible Hulk Coaster – back row

 Wait, what?
 The front row isn’t the best?
 Well, the front row is cool and does provide the best visual experience for riders, but I’ve often found that the front row wait is significantly longer on Hulk than the wait for any of the other rows.
 Since this is a standard sit-down coaster with only eight total rows of seats, every row provides a similar enough visual field for everyone.
 Also, after you’ve ascended from the underground water tunnel section, the ride doesn’t have a lot of visual pizzazz to look at, and instead it continues the focus on one of its main aspects – awesome speed.